-Panhandle Eastern Pipe Line Company, LP (Panhandle Eastern Pipe Line) is an indirect wholly-owned subsidiary of Southern Union Company (Southern Union Company and, together with its subsidiaries, Southern Union).
+Panhandle Eastern Pipe Line is an indirect wholly-owned subsidiary of Southern Union Company (Southern Union Company and, together with its subsidiaries, Southern Union).
 Panhandle is primarily engaged in the interstate transportation and storage of natural gas and also provides liquefied natural gas (LNG) terminalling and regasification services.
-Panhandle is subject to the rules and regulations of the Federal Energy Regulatory Commission (FERC).
-The Panhandle entities include Panhandle Eastern Pipe Line, Trunkline Gas Company, LLC (Trunkline), a wholly-owned subsidiary of Panhandle Eastern Pipe Line, Sea Robin Pipeline Company, LLC (Sea Robin), an indirect wholly-owned subsidiary of Panhandle Eastern Pipe Line, Trunkline LNG Company, LLC (Trunkline LNG), which is a wholly-owned subsidiary of Trunkline LNG Holdings, LLC (LNG Holdings), an indirect wholly-owned subsidiary of Panhandle Eastern Pipe Line and Pan Gas Storage, LLC (d.b.a.
+Panhandle is subject to the rules and regulations of the Federal Energy Regulatory Commission (the FERC).
+The Panhandle entities include the following:

+- · Panhandle Eastern Pipe Line; - Trunkline Gas Company, LLC (Trunkline), a direct wholly-owned subsidiary of Panhandle Eastern Pipe Line; - · Sea Robin Pipeline Company, LLC (Sea Robin), an indirect wholly-owned subsidiary of Panhandle Eastern Pipe Line; - Trunkline LNG Company, LLC (Trunkline LNG), a direct wholly-owned subsidiary of Trunkline LNG Holdings, LLC (LNG Holdings), which is an indirect wholly-owned subsidiary of Panhandle Eastern Pipe Line; and - Pan Gas Storage, LLC (d.b.a.
 Southwest Gas Storage), a wholly-owned subsidiary of Panhandle Eastern Pipe Line.

-Collectively, the pipeline assets include more than 10,000 miles of interstate pipelines that transport natural gas from the Gulf of Mexico, South Texas and the panhandle regions of Texas and Oklahoma to major U.S. markets in the Midwest and Great Lakes region.
+Collectively, Panhandle's pipeline assets include more than 10,000 miles of interstate pipelines that transport natural gas from the Gulf of Mexico, South Texas and the panhandle regions of Texas and Oklahoma to major U.S. markets in the Midwest and Great Lakes region.
 The pipelines have a combined peak day delivery capacity of 5.4 billion cubic feet (bcf) per day and 72 bcf of owned underground storage capacity.
 Trunkline LNG, located on Louisiana's Gulf Coast, operates one of the largest LNG import terminals in North America, based on current send out capacity, and has 6.3 bcf of above ground LNG storage capacity.

-Southern Union Panhandle, LLC serves as the general partner of Panhandle Eastern Pipe Line and owns a one percent general partner interest in Panhandle Eastern Pipe Line.
+Southern Union Panhandle, LLC, a direct wholly-owned subsidiary of Southern Union Company, serves as the general partner of Panhandle Eastern Pipe Line and owns a one percent general partner interest in Panhandle Eastern Pipe Line.
 Southern Union Company owns a ninety-nine percent limited partner interest in Panhandle Eastern Pipe Line.